 We can also offer parents free parenting courses online and through in house training from our family support worker.
 We are also developing a parenting hub that will offer advice and training further developing parental links with school.
 These dates will be advertised accordingly.

 We work closely with other professionals including our in house speech and language therapist who offers opportunities for parents to meet with 1:1 and discuss their child's progress.
 Parents are informed of these meetings via invitation and can sign up accordingly.

 The success of our pupils relies heavily on the strong links between school staff, governors, pupils, parents/carers and other professionals.
 We continually develop our practice to improve outcomes for our pupils and welcome suggestions from these groups to enhance our provision.

 We aim to make appropriate arrangements for supporting all children and young people in moving between phrases of education and in preparing for adulthood.
-We aim to work with specialists and other agencies to access specialist support for pupils and parents.
-Alongside the local authority services we are fortunate to have access in school to a family support worker and speech and language therapist.
-We have experience of working with other agencies and settings to support pupils with difficult transitions and plan appropriate transition plans accordingly.
 We visit pre-school providers where necessary to support smooth transition into our setting.
-Furthermore we provide support for when our children move to Junior school.
+Furthermore we also provide support for when our pupils move to Junior school.
 Home visits are arranged for all children starting in our Nursery by 2 members of staff.
 Some pupils will have the opportunity to access a Nurture group and breakfast club within school (subject to availability and level of need).
 All children starting within Reception will receive a welcome pack.
-We understand that transitions into a new setting can be both difficult for the pupil and parents and offer opportunities for new prospective parents to meet with staff and visit the school.
+We understand that transitions into a new setting can be both difficult for the pupil and parents and offer many opportunities for new prospective parents to meet with staff and visit the school.
 We welcome any prospective parents to visit the school, which can be made through contacting the school office.